haagor/gobox/katas/gameOfLife/README.md

 ## Problem Description

 This Kata is about calculating the next generation of Conway’s game of life, given any starting position.
-See [](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life for background).

 You start with a two dimensional grid of cells, where each cell is either alive or dead.
 In this version of the problem, the grid is finite, and no life can exist off the edges.
 When calcuating the next generation of the grid, follow these rules:
 ```